Annual Pensioner’s Statement: February 2025—Public Service Pension Plan

 Information on Survivor Pension

 Your married or common-law spouse may receive a survivor pension if you married or began living in a common-law relationship before you retired and that union remains constant until you pass away.
-If you married after retirement, you may elect to provide your married spouse with the Optional Survivor Benefit (OSB) by taking a reduction in your own pension.
-This option must be made within 1 year of marriage or 1 year from your pension start date, whichever is later.
+If you married after retirement, you may have the option to provide your married spouse with the Optional Survivor Benefit (OSB) by taking a reduction in your own pension.
 For more information on survivor benefits, visit Pension and benefits.

 Will you be returning to work after retirement